deevolutionism/deevolutionism.github.io/README.md

 Heartfelt was an interactive installation project showcased at The Lab during the Panorama 2017 music festival on Randnals island NYC.
 I helped with construction, assembly, and testing of the installation.

 ### 🔗 [zolamusicofficial](http://zolamusicofficial.com)
-Created a webflow website for my friend [ZOLA](https://soundcloud.com/zolamusicofficial).
+Created a webflow music website for my friend [ZOLA](https://soundcloud.com/zolamusicofficial).
 Still a work in progress at the moment!
 ![zola music official](assets/zola-music-official.JPG)

 ### 🔗 [Take a look at various university projects](http://portfolio.newschool.edu/gentrydemchak/)